 115.71(h)(l): Policy 107.007 directs criminal investigations, and substantiated sexual abuse allegations will be presented to the appropriate county attorney's office for criminal prosecution.
-The facility indicated (1) substantiated sexual abuse allegation, which was promptly referred for criminal investigation.
-The facility provided a prosecution declination letter regarding this case.
+The facility indicated no substantiated sexual abuse allegations, so none were referred for criminal prosecution.
+The OSI Investigator assigned to MCF-OPH is the point of contact who will work with the external law enforcement entity, Oak Park Heights Police Department.

 115.71(i): Policy 202.057 requires that all documentation related to sexual abuse/ harassment is retained in the alleged victim's and the alleged aggressor's confidential file.
 If the aggressor/alleged perpetrator is a staff member, documentation must be retained as directed by human resources and OSI.
 Policy 107.007 requires the agency to retain all written reports of investigation of sexual abuse for as long as the alleged abuser is incarcerated or employed by the agency, plus five years.
-Additionally, MCF-FRB enters sexual abuse allegations in their PREA Incidents Management System, which has an indefinite retention schedule.
+Additionally, MCF-OPH enters sexual abuse allegations in their PREA Incidents Management System, which has an indefinite retention schedule.

 115.71(j): Policy 103.225 states that resignations submitted by employees under active investigation must not be accepted without review by the agency human resource manager and the appropriate deputy/assistant commissioners.
-Interviews also confirmed that the departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation.
-Interviews with the OSI Investigator, AWO/PCM, Warden, and agency PREA Compliance Coordinator confirmed that an investigation would continue even if the employee is terminated or the individual is released or transferred.
+Interviews also confirmed that a departure of the alleged abuser or victim from the employment or control of the facility or agency shall not provide a basis for terminating an investigation.
+Interviews with the OSI Investigator, AWO/PCM, Warden, and PREA Coordinator confirmed that an investigation would continue even if the employee is terminated or the individual is released or transferred.